Makalaster/AdventureFriends/research.md

 Enjoy hanging out with friends

 ##### Behaviors and Habits
+Review previous game sessions.

 ##### Stories, Scenarios, and Frustrations
+Most current digital aides or alternatives for ttrpgs are as much of a hindrance as they are a help.

 ##### Needs/Problems/Goals
+Stay organized.
+Enable planning.
+Allow for more frequent play.
+Reduce amount of "stuff" needed to play.

 #### Problem Statement
+##### How might we?
+How might I enable users to play more often?
+How might I facilitate planning or lowering barriers to play?
+How might I enable more organization?
+How might I allow game setup to take less time and preparation?

+##### Problem Statement
+My user base needs a way to play more regularly, because it is difficult as an adult to get a group of people together on a regular basis with so much necessary planning involved.

+##### Hypothesis
+I believe that by creating an app that allows for simultaneous remote play in addition to enhancing local play, for adult ttrpg players I will achieve a smoother, more regular experience.
+I will know this to be true when I can test the game with friends and we can play several sessions.

 #### Competetive Analysis